 That civility works best when paired with your own discipline.

-Visible but unobtrusive security is likely to define the city’s matchday atmosphere.
+Visible but unobtrusive security defines the city’s matchday atmosphere.

 Good urban safety is rarely dramatic.
 It is often just disciplined routine.